-Mozambique counts votes, amid sporadic protests
+Mozambique counts votes amid sporadic protests

 MAPUTO, Mozambique (AP) - Vote counting continues Wednesday in Mozambique’s presidential and parliamentary elections, after isolated incidents of vandalism and violence tainted a generally peaceful night of tallying the ballots.

-Local media report that one person was killed by police dispersing a crowd at a voting station after the polls had closed in the northern port city of Nacala.
+One person was killed by police dispersing a crowd at a voting station after the polls had closed in the northern port city of Nacala, according to local reports.

 Leading opposition figures had urged their supporters to stay and monitor the vote counting, despite official announcements that only accredited observers and polling station staff could remain at the premises after hours.